Evangelos Marinakis: Sport

 On 21 February 2011, Olympiacos beat Panathinaikos in Karaiskaki Stadium (2–1), after a controversial game regarding the referee's decisions.
 After the game, player Djibril Cissé had a wrangle with Olympiacos' president Marinakis.
-He was beaten by Olympiacos fans and stated that he was going to appeal to the UEFA.
+Cissé was beaten by Olympiacos fans and stated that he was going to appeal to the UEFA.
 The case of Cissé and Marinakis went to the Greek courts, where Marinakis was found not guilty.

 In 2015, the Public Prosecutor and the Council of Judges acquitted Marinakis in relation to the Koriopolis match-fixing investigation, that begun in 2011, that was launched after UEFA gave Greek authorities a report citing irregular betting patterns, mostly involving Greek Cup and second division games in 2009 and 2010.

 In 2014, Marinakis was acquitted by the Three Members Court of First Instance relatively to the case of entering the referee's (Thanassis Yiachos's) locker room at halftime during the football cup final between Olympiacos and Asteras Tripolis, against football regulations to complain about the decisions taken.
 Marinakis stated that he went to the referee's locker room at halftime only to wish match officials "good luck".
 Olympiacos went on and won the match 3–1, after a tense 1–1 at halftime.
 In 2015 Marinakis was also acquitted by the Three Members Court of Appeals for the same case.

 Another investigation which led to the 2015 Greek football scandal, started in 2014 after prosecutor Aristidis Koreas was given the go-ahead by a council of judges to make use of secretly recorded phone conversations that point to the involvement of various sports officials, including Evangelos Marinakis.
 Marinakis's involvement was related to the Olympiacos–Veria match in 2013, which ended 3–0 in favor of Olympiacos.
 During the investigative stage, the judge imposed a restraining order on him prohibiting any involvement in football activities.
 Marinakis also resigned from his position as president of the team for legal reasons, handing over his role to Yiannis Moralis.
 He repeatedly denied all charges: "These allegations have nothing to do with me and have no effect on me whatsoever," Marinakis said.
 "There is not one shred of evidence against me."